radioarcane/darkcastlefest/src/content/performers/dead-souls-gothic-lounge-2024.md

    mixcloud: "https://www.mixcloud.com/naggaroth-wych"
    twitch: "https://www.twitch.tv/dead_souls_gothic_lounge"
 description: "Dead Souls Gothic Lounge is the creation of Indianapolis-based DJs Gomez and Naggaroth Wych.
 It would differentiate itself from other nights by being all-ages, showcasing a wide variety of music under the goth umbrella including lesser-known artists from South America and eastern Europe."
+seoDescription: "Get ready for a hauntingly delightful experience with Dead Souls Gothic Lounge at Dark Castle Fest 2024!
+Our gloriously gloomy kinfolk, led by DJs Gomez and Naggaroth Wych, will make the journey to keep the castle ballroom pulsating with excitement."
 ref: null
 ---